-We, members of the New Jersey Muslim-Jewish Advisory Council (NJ-MJAC), a partnership co-convened by the American Jewish Committee (AJC) and the Islamic Society of North America (ISNA), are joined in our concern over the fraying of the social fabric in New Jersey.
+We, members of the New Jersey Muslim-Jewish Advisory Council (NJ-MJAC), a partnership established by the American Jewish Committee (AJC) and the Islamic Society of North America (ISNA), are joined in our concern over the fraying of the social fabric in New Jersey.
 In a state that proudly celebrates American pluralism, the last couple of weeks have reminded us that our diversity does not insulate us from the adversity that ignorance, bias and racism can cause.
 As community leaders, we look to our political leaders to model the highest values of our state.
 Sadly, several have fallen far short of that responsibility in recent days.

 Paterson Councilman Michael Jackson referred to tactics employed by a developer when negotiating with the Council, as “Jewing them down”.
 Thankfully, his use of this classic antisemitic trope was met with immediate criticism from local elected officials which led to his eventual apology.
 Chief among those was Passaic County Freeholder Assad Akhter (a member of the New Jersey Muslim-Jewish Advisory Council) who wrote, “I cannot speak for Councilman Jackson's intention or his heart, but his remarks are offensive… If Councilman Jackson is truly sincere in his apology, then he must - as must we all - be unequivocal in stating that antisemitism has no place in Paterson or anywhere else in this world.”